Stathmin/StatFaRmer/README.md

 - Includes an initial archived (.zip with .csv) TraitFinder experiment
 - Includes a *_handmade.csv table with mandatory **V.T.R**, **Treatment** (overrides Treatments in initial table), and **Cultivar** columns
 - Includes a *_translation.csv table with mandatory **V.T.R** and **T:X:Y** columns
-- Includes a groups.xlsx table with a mandatory **cultivar** column
+- Includes a groups.xlsx table with a mandatory **cultivar** column.
+Other columns should consist solely of Roman letters, digits, and underscores to ensure the proper functioning of "multcompView::multcompLetters4".

 Any additional columns from the last three tables are preserved and accessible for analysis as factors.